ABOUT

 CLH design

-As a Vice President of CLH design, Zak leads a team of landscape architects, designers, and civil engineers with the development of design plans for a variety of civic, recreational, and educational projects.
+As a CEO of CLH design, Zak leads a team of landscape architects, designers, and civil engineers with the development of design plans for a variety of civic, recreational, and educational projects.
 His dedication to ASLA reaches back to his role as the Secretary for Penn State’s Landscape Architecture Student Society.
 Once in North Carolina, Zak immediately became involved with NCASLA by volunteering on several long-range and conference planning committees.
 As an active member of

 the North Carolina Chapter of ASLA, Zak works diligently to advocate for the profession.
 He served as NCASLA Membership Chair, NCASLA Chapter President, ASLA Chapter Presidents Council (CPC) Chair, and recently was selected to serve on the ASLA Leadership Development Committee.
 He is also a frequent speaker at parks/recreation, public safety, and landscape architecture conferences to further his professional development and promote the importance of landscape architecture.